 Equanimity is a funny word.
 It seems at once mysterious and self-explanatory.
 It has the quality of a “where have you been all my life?
 I’ve needed this word.”
 And yet there is something pedestrian and obvious about it.
 “Oh, yes, of course – that’s a state of mind I often strive to be in.”

 Let’s create an operational definition, cobbling together the best of what is already out there in dictionaries and Mindfulness tomes:

-Equanimity is an evenness and composed frame of mind, neither elated nor depressed.
-Balanced, poised, and sure of oneself.
+Equanimity is an even and composed frame of mind, neither elated nor depressed.
+Balanced, poised; calmly sure of oneself.

 It is a clear-minded tranquil state of mind; not being overpowered by anxieties or agitation.
 In one’s interactions with others, one acts from a position of receptive curiosity in order to more fully understand what is happening right now.

 Equanimity is a calm state of mental or emotional stability or composure arising from a powerful awareness and acceptance of the current environment and prevailing situations while being fully immersed in the present moment.